lbell/pretty-google-calendar/README.md

 `id_hash=random` \
 Sets the ID hash for a calendar.
 If you have multiple calendars on a page and need to style them, you can set this to a permanent code.
 Otherwise, it'll randomly generate each load.

+`use_tooltip="true"` \
+Migrating from global setting for individual calendar styling.
+Whether the floating tooltip for event pops up on click.

+`no_link="true"` \
+Migrating from global setting for individual calendar styling.
+Whether to disable link to calendar.google.com on click.

 ### Obtaining Google Calendar API Key

 1. The good folks at WPBeginner have a comprehensive writeup: https://www.wpbeginner.com/plugins/how-to-add-google-calendar-in-wordpress/